-Fastq files were downloaded from NCBI GEO (GSE211638, [23]), and RNA-STAR [24] analysis was performed to align raw reads to genome build GRCh37/hg19; QC checks were performed with FastQC.
+Fastq files were downloaded from NCBI GEO (GSE211638, [23]) and RNA-STAR [24] analysis was performed to align raw reads to genome build GRCh37/hg19, QC checks were performed with FastQC.
 Gene counts were generated using ht-seq count [25] and Gencode v19.
-Differential expression analysis was carried out using the DESeq2 [26] package (R/Bioconductor) to compare the vehicle versus 10 nM DHT-treated samples.
+Differential expression analysis was carried out using the DESeq2 [26] package (R/Bioconductor) to compare vehicle versus 10nM DHT treated samples

-2.8.
 Chromatin Immunoprecipitation Assays

-LNCaP-AI and LNCaP cells were reverse-transfected with either 25 nM N/S or a pool of 2 KMT5A-targeting siRNAs for 72 h in steroid-depleted media followed by chromatin immunoprecipitation as described by Schmidt et al. [27].
+Chromatin immunoprecipitation assays were performed in LNCaP and LNCaP-AI cells reverse transfected with either 25 nM N/S or a pool of 2 KMT5A targeting siRNAs for 72 h in steroid depleted media according to the protocol described by Schmidt et al. [27].

-For immunoprecipitations, 2 μ g of H4K20Me1 (Ab9051, AbCam) or 2 μ g of a non-specific isotype control (DAKO) was used. qPCR analysis of immunoprecipitated DNA was performed using primers specific to the CDC20 promoter (Fwd: 5'-CCGCTAGACTCTCGTG ATAGC-3'; Rev: 5'-TGGCTCCTTCAAAATCCAAC-3') as previously described [28].
-The average fold difference of the % input between experimental arms for at least three independent experiments is presented.
+For immunoprecipitations, 2 μg of H4K20Me1 (Ab9051, AbCam) or 2 μg of a non-specific isotype control (DAKO) were used.
+QPCR analysis of immunoprecipitated DNA was performed using primers specific to the CDC20 promoter (Fwd: 5'-CCGCTAGACTCTCGTGATAGC-3'; Rev: 5'-TGGCTCCTTCAAAATCCAAC-3') as previously described [28].
+Data was calculated as % input and presented as the average fold difference of % input between experimental arms for at least three independent experiments.

-2.9.
 Sulforhodamine B Growth Analysis

-Cellular growth was assessed as described [21].
+Growth assays were performed as previously described [21].